vchrisb/vagrant-coprhd/README.md

 # Troubleshoot

 If you experience an error please look at the logs.
-The CoprHD build process will download artifacts from the CoprHD Jenkins server.
+The CoprHD build process will download artifacts from the CoprHD Jenkins server and many other ones.
 I've tested with `Vagrant 1.7.2` and `Virtualbox 4.3.28` on `Windows 7`.